-Remodeling, decor and home improvement for old homes
+Remodeling, decor and home improvement for mid century and vintage homes

 MONEY can’t buy you love.
 But it can buy you a percolator full of coffee and that’s darn close enough.

 LOVE vintage percolators!

 My grandmother had one just like that!
 I have no idea how the coffee tasted!

 I have a small collection of vintage perculators.
 In fact I have that one in the ad.
 That is the one I use every morning to make my coffee.
 Tastes delicious.

 I have a 4 cup Farberware electric perc that I had bought new when Farberware reissued the product about 20 years ago.
 It makes a very good cup of java and I am fussy about my coffee!

 We bought a reproduction one about 7 years ago and used it until it gave out (about 3 years later).
 I thought it was great but Nathan wasn’t so keen on it…..